MystenLabs/walrus-docs/docs/walrus-sites/intro.md

 _Walrus Sites_ are "web"-sites that use Sui and Walrus as their underlying technology.
 They are a prime example of how Walrus can be used to build new and exciting decentralized applications.
-Anyone can build and deploy a Walrus Site, and make it accessible to the World!
+Anyone can build and deploy a Walrus Site and make it accessible to the World!

 At a high level, the most exciting features include:

 - Publishing a site does not require managing servers or complex configurations; just provide the source files (produced by your favorite web framework), publish them to Walrus Sites using the [site builder tool](./site-builder.md), and you are done!
 - Sites can be linked to from ordinary Sui objects.
-This feature enables, for example, creating a NFT collection in which _every single NFT_ has a _personalized website dedicated to it_.
+This feature enables, for example, creating an NFT collection in which _every single NFT_ has a _personalized website dedicated to it_.
-- Walrus Sites are owned by addresses on Sui, and can be exchanged, shared, and updated thanks to Sui's flexible programming model.
+- Walrus Sites are owned by addresses on Sui and can be exchanged, shared, and updated thanks to Sui's flexible programming model.
 This means, among other things, that Walrus Sites can leverage the [SuiNS](https://suins.io/) naming system to have human readable names.
 No more messing around with DNS!